 Photo by Kev L Smith

-Seafood Experiences: Seafood is the most obvious taste of Doolin – its “fishing village” status and fishing tradition is the reason for that.
+Seafood is the most obvious taste of Doolin – its “fishing village” status and fishing tradition is the reason for that.
 Fresh seafood dishes featuring various fish and shellfish from the wild Atlantic, and local ingredients from the land, champion almost every menu.
-Enjoy everything from simple, tasty chowders or ‘fish of the day with chips’ to internationally inspired dishes that now have made a home here in Doolin.
+Enjoy everything from simple, tasty chowders or ‘fish of the day with chips’ to internationally-inspired dishes that now have made a home here in Doolin.

 Over in neighbouring Lisdoonvarna, you’ll find the foodie powerhouse that is the Burren Smokehouse.
 The visitor centre offers you the chance to discover the mystery of salmon smoking and the secret of how they handcraft their smoked salmon.
 You’ll also get the chance to sample the finest example of Burren smoked Irish Organic salmon, and watch a free video on the smoking process.
 Salmon is also available to purchase on their website or from the visitor centre, and if you need some cooking inspiration, check out their Italian-inspired recipe from Doolin: Birgitta’s Tagliatelle with Burren Smoked Irish Salmon

-A Quality Irish Breakfast Experience: is something you will find in the hotels, B&Bs, guesthouses and other local accommodations in the village.
+A Quality Irish Breakfast Experience is something you will find in the hotels, B&Bs, guesthouses and other local accommodations in the village.
 Historically, the stereotypical Irish breakfast has always been associated with “the fry” – but not in Doolin.
 You’ll enjoy some of the most inspiring breakfast dishes, using home-grown or harvested produce and local ingredients from the Burren.
-One example of this Doolin taste is the breakfast menu at Sea View House & their newly opened Lodges.
-As members of the Burren Food Trail, Sea View House grow, bake or make most of their own breakfast items.
-The menu also highlights how local their food is by showing you the food miles for each dish (the average distance all the ingredients travelled to get there).
-Experience a quality Irish breakfast in Doolin when you book a room or lodge at Sea View House.
-Book a room, or book a lodge.
+Experience a quality Irish breakfast in Doolin when you book a room at any of the amazing B&B’s or Hotels in and around the village.

 A Food Event or Festival Experience: Doolin and the Burren are home to some of the best annual foodie events, markets and festivals.
 Enjoy a day out and meet some of the best local food producers, brewers, distillers, farmers and chefs from the region.